Stories in Transit III

 Ben Rawlence - Writer and journalist, author of City of Thorns (2016);

-Matthew Reynolds - Professor of English and Comparative Criticism and Tutorial Fellow, St Anne’s College, University of Oxford
+Matthew Reynolds - writer, Professor of English and Comparative Criticism and Tutorial Fellow, St Anne’s College, University of Oxford

 Conrad Shawcross - artist, see his work here